kkahrizi/fAST/README.md

 setwd(<fAST directory>)
 ```
 3. Load shiny package.
-If (shiny) is not a part of your installation, first execute:
+If (shiny) is not a part of your installation, first install it with:
 ```
 install.packages("shiny")
 ```
-Then
+If shiny is already installed:
 ```
  library(shiny)
  shiny:: runApp()